10,000 homegrown heroes

 the WWO approach

-Nurture orphaned children with love and attention, which is every child's birthright, so they may grow, learn, play and, ultimately, lead productive and dignified adult lives.
+Build the capacity of local partners and parents to nurture children with love and attention, which is every child's birthright, so they may grow, learn, play and, ultimately, lead productive and dignified adult lives.

 a holistic approach to address the needs of children comprehensively